 Appropriate software should be installed on the workstation in the radiation monitoring control room, which will allow visualization of the measurements on a separate monitor.
 The Contractor must check the possibility for installation of new monitor to the existing workstation.
 If it is not possible, additional graphic adapter, compatible with the existing workstation or new workstation shall be supplied;

 The software should allow integration of specific for BNPP mnemonic scheme of the stack with boxes for the measurement data;

+In the software design, the possibility should be considered for adding further measuring devices to the stack (as an example modernization of the old measuring line of the stack- line no. 1).
+The contractor should provide the necessary supports for the software upgrades in this respect.

 All measurements shall be stored in data base;

-The visualization software should be installed also on a workstation located in the main control room of unit 1.
-The software should provide all on-line measurement data.
-The existing Ethernet computer network should be used for this purpose;

-The visualization software should further be installed on two (2) more work station – one for administrative purposes, allowing definition of the users and their privileges and the other for reporting purposes.
-The existing Ethernet computer network of the plant should be used for these purposes; (Discuss this item with BNPP experts because each license cost money.
-How exactly additional workstations they will need?)
+The visualization software should further be installed on two (2) more work station – one for administrative purposes, allowing definition of the users and their privileges and the other for reporting purposes. .
+In addition, the data should be accessible in the radiation control room (in ZC building) and the local crisis center (in ZX building), it’s also required that the software and hardware provide the capability of expanding the data into the local management building and the crisis center outside BNPP-1 site ; The existing Ethernet computer network of the plant should be used for these purposes;

+The feasibility study for transferring and integrating the new measurement data with the old software for Automated Radiation Monitoring System (ARMS) installed in the radiation monitoring room and the main control room should be performed;

 Seismic resistance – the RMS system of the stack is classified as safety class 3 and seismic category 2 according to OPB-98.
 Therefore all measurement equipment and samplers supplied, should be designed and manufactured for this seismic category;